kriszyp/xstyle/README.md

 	layers: [
 	{
 		name: "path/to/targetModule.js",
-		targetStylesheet: "./someStylesheet.js", // relative to target module ...
+		targetStylesheet: "my-package/css/main-stylesheet.css", // relative to target module ...

-When the build runs, any CSS dependencies that are encountered in modules will then be added to someStylesheet.js, rather than inlined in the JavaScript build layer.
+When the build runs, any CSS dependencies that are encountered in modules will then be added to main-stylesheet.js (which will be created if it does not already exist), rather than inlined in the JavaScript build layer.
 One can still use the #inline URL directive to inline resources in combination with the AMD build plugin.

-# AMD Plugin Loader

-You can also use Xstyle as a CSS loader plugin for AMD loaders like Dojo and RequireJS.
-To use the CSS loader, use the AMD plugin syntax, with xstyle/css as the plugin loader and the path to the stylesheet afterwards:

-	require(['xstyle/css!path/to/stylesheet.css'], function(){
-		// after after css is loaded
-	});

-Note, that simply using the plugin loader will not load xstyle, and trigger parsing of the stylesheet, so you will not be able to use the extensions, unless you have specifically included the xstyle module as well.

-This functionality is implemented and has been well tested.

-# Import Fixing
+## Import Fixing

 Another feature Xstyle provides is reliable @import behavior.
 Internet Explorer is not capable of loading multiples levels deep @imports.
 Xstyle provides @import "flattening"